 '''

 void IupDetach(Ihandle element); [in C]

-IupDetach(element: ihandle) [in IupLua3]

-iup.Detach(element: ihandle) [in IupLua5]
+iup.Detach(element: ihandle) [in Lua]

-or element:detach() [in IupLua]
+or element:detach() [in Lua]

 '''

 element: Identifier of the interface element to be detached.

 This function does not destroy the interface element, just remove it from the child list of its parent.
 If you remove a control from an already mapped dialog you must explicitly call IupDestroy for that control.